-- Expect all students, teachers, and other personnel to comply with school expectations, procedures, and policies. - The support and respect of student's and other personnel to comply with school expectations, procedures and policies of the board of education. - Take reasonable and necessary action to protect their own person or property or the person or property of those in their care. - Take appropriate action with respect to any person whose conduct disrupts the educational process.
-Provide input into expectations, procedures, policies, and regulations that relate to the school.
-Safety from physical harm and verbal abuse.
+- Expect all students, teachers, and other personnel to comply with school expectations, procedures, and policies. - The support and respect of student's and other personnel to comply with school expectations, procedures and policies of the Board of Education. - Take responsible and necessary action to protect their own person or property or the person or property of those in their care. - Take appropriate action with respect to any person whose conduct disrupts the educational process. - Provide input into expectations, procedures, policies and regulations that relate to the school. - Safety from physical harm and verbal abuse.